 During Disney week, he performed the beloved Robin Hood song “Oo-De-Lally,” which was originally sung by country legend Roger Miller.

 After his performance, Bryan reminded Hardy what he told him in his very first audition, “You better be careful, you might win American Idol.”

 Bryan never said exactly when Hardy would win the show, but it’s looking like this year, he has a really good chance at doing just that!

-We have gotten to know Hardy over the past year or so on stage, but we realized we really don’t know that much about him, other than that he has an incredible voice.
+We have gotten to know Hardy over the past couple years or so on stage, but we realized we really don’t know that much about him, other than that he has an incredible voice.

 So here are five facts that you should know about Laine Hardy!

 1. His Favorite Singer Is Elvis Presley

 In a 2018 article published by The Advocate, Hardy revealed that The King of Rock and Roll was his favorite singer of all time.

 “Elvis, he’s at the top … he inspired me to start playing music in the beginning,” he said.